django-extensions/django-extensions/docs/graph_models.rst

 You need to select the library to generate the image, you can do so by passing the --pygraphviz or --pydot parameters depending on the library you want to use.

+When neither of the command line parameters are given the default is to try and load pygraphviz or pydot (in that order) to generate the image.

 To install pygraphviz you usually need to run this command:

 ::